brandoncc/heroku-buildpack-vips-h20/README.md

 VIPS_VERSION=x.y.z ./build.sh
 ```

 After building a tar file, it will be copied to the `build` directory.
-Then you should commit this changes to git.
+Then you should commit this change to git.